petergdoyle/vagrant-recipes/VagrantBoxes/README.md

 ```

 #### Create the VM using VirtualBox
+The first step is to just create a new CentOS VM using Virtualbox and the iso image you just downloaded.
+To make it sane and since this will be used ad the base VM to build all its variant boxes it is advised to name that machine identical to what the iso image is (just minus the file extension '.iso'),

 ![create_vm_virtualbox](create_vm_virtualbox.png)
 - Take defualts for System, Display, Network
 - Disable Audio, USB, Bluetooth